kpolsen/feeling-responsive/_posts/blog/2018-08-01-moving_to_eco.md

 - Unit 4: Cooperative owners, who own a share of the real estate.
 - Unit 5: Senior, typically for retired people.

-I live in the Family unit since the children of Anette recently moved out and she is able to rent two rooms in her house.
+I live in the Family unit since the children of Anette recently moved out and she is able to rent out two rooms in her house.
 Each unit has a common house with an industrial kitchen where residents organize and have dinners together, at least 2-3 times a week.